Cavaliers–Warriors rivalry: 2016–2018: Arrival of Kevin Durant, Warriors win back-to-back titles

+Recent years

-The rivalry is considered to have ended after LeBron James left the Cavaliers and signed with the Los Angeles Lakers in 2018.
-The Cavaliers entered a rebuild centered around their 2018 first round draft pick Collin Sexton, and later their 2019 first round draft pick Darius Garland, while retaining Tristan Thompson and Kevin Love to serve as veteran leaders.
+Following LeBron James' 2nd departure from the Cavaliers, this time to the Los Angeles Lakers, in 2018, the Cavaliers entered a rebuild centered around their 2018 first round draft pick Collin Sexton, and later their 2019 first round draft pick Darius Garland, while retaining Tristan Thompson and Kevin Love to serve as veteran leaders.
 The Cavaliers struggled in their next two seasons, finishing 19–63 in 2018–19 and 19–46 in the 2019–20 season prior to its suspension due to the COVID-19 pandemic.
 The Cavaliers were not among the 22 teams invited to complete the season.
-The team fired Lue six games into the 2018–19 season.
-They hired former University of Michigan head coach John Beilein before the 2019–20 season, though he resigned midway through that season.
+The team fired head coach Lue six games into the 2018–19 season.
+They hired former University of Michigan head coach John Beilein before the 2019–20 season.
+He resigned midway through that season.
 Assistant coach J.B.
-Bickerstaff was named interim head coach and eventually full-time head coach for the 2020–21 season.
-The Cavaliers nearly returned to the playoffs in the 2021–22 season, but lost to the Atlanta Hawks in the NBA Play-In Tournament for the 8th seed.
+Bickerstaff was named interim head coach.
+He became the full-time head coach for the 2020–21 season.
+The Cavaliers nearly returned to the playoffs in the 2021–22 season, but lost to the Atlanta Hawks in the NBA play-in tournament for the 8th seed.